cosmos/cosmos/VALIDATORS_FAQ.md

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.
 In such case, each delegators' stake will be partially slashed in proportion to their relative stake.

-### What is the probability of being chosen as a proposer for any given block?
+### How often will a validator be chosen to propose the next block?
 Does it go up with the quantity of Atoms staked?

 The validator that is selected to propose the next block is called proposer.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
-For example, if the total bonded stake across all validators is 100 Atoms and a validator's total stake is 10 Atoms, then this validator has a 10% probability to be chosen as the next proposer.
+For example, if the total bonded stake across all validators is 100 Atoms and a validator's total stake is 10 Atoms, then this validator will be chosen 10% of the time as the next proposer.

 ### What is the incentive to stake?